alcxyz/NB.no-Downloader/README.md

 ### Authentication Issues

-If you receive "401 Unauthorized" errors with pliktmonografi documents:
+If you receive "401 Unauthorized" or "403 Forbidden" errors with pliktmonografi documents:
-- Ensure you're logged in to www.nb.no in your browser
+- Ensure you're logged in to www.nb.no in your browser when you copy the cookies
-- Check that you've copied the correct cookie value
+- Make sure you've copied the entire cookie string without modifications
-- Try using a different cookie (some sites use multiple cookies for authentication)
-- Remember that your session may expire, requiring a new cookie value
+- Remember that your session may expire, requiring new cookies

 ### Download Failures